Music Producer Josh Monroy’s Tips for Being Productive in Studio with Your Clients

 Arranging what is there, so that you have sections of a song for people to sing or rap to, there’s the chorus, our repetition, our hook, that’s the meat and potatoes of a record.

-I do two-hour drills with my apprentices where they have two hours to make a track, and there has to be a full-on song, or music bed for a song anyway.
+I do two-hour drills with the students where they have two hours to make a track, and there has to be a full-on song, or music bed for a song anyway.
 That means intro, verse, chorus, the whole nine yards, Not just an 8-bar loop that’s looped over and over again for three minutes.
 I don’t want to hear that.”

 How RC grad Morning Estrada Got Working with Trinidad James, HitBoy and Aminé!